-26. Terrestrial ecosystems are subdivided into 4 phyto-geographic regions, these being: Zambezi Regional Center of Endemenism; Swahili Regional Center of Endemenism; Regional Transition zone of Swahili-Maputaland; and Maputaland- Tongaland Center of Endemenism.
-These are made up of five different biomes, subdivided into 12 eco-regions.
-See the table below for conservation status of each of these eco-regions.
+Terrestrial ecosystems are subdivided into four phytogeographic regions, these being: Zambezi Regional Center of Endemism; Swahili Regional Center of Endemism; Regional Transition zone of Swahili-Maputaland; and Maputaland-Tongaland Center of Endemism.
+These are made up of five different biomes, subdivided into 12 ecoregions.
+See the table below for conservation status of each of these ecoregions.